Does Your Real Property Report Have Compliance?

-If you are selling a home and have been told that there is no compliance or you have a non-conforming property, don't panic if you have not yet accepted an offer to purchase.
-Your Edmonton real estate agent can walk you through on how to write or amend the purchase agreement to ensure you will not be penalized.
+If you are selling a home and have been told that there is no compliance or you have a non-conforming property, don't panic if you have not accepted an offer to purchase.
+Your Edmonton Remax REALTOR® can walk you through how to write or amend the purchase agreement to ensure you will not be penalized.
 However, if you have sold your home and are just finding out, you have no compliance or non-confirmation, talk to your lawyer.

-Residential AREA real estate purchase agreements contain a clause which clearly outlines the factors of the real property report.
+The residential AREA real estate purchase agreements contain a clause that clearly outlines the factors of the real property report....

 "The current use of the Land and Buildings complies with the existing municipal land use... buildings and other improvements on the Land are not placed partly or wholly on any easement ... do not encroach on neighbouring lands ... directly on the real property report ...location of Buildings and other improvements on the land complies with all relevant municipal bylaws, regulations or relaxations ... prior to the Completion Day, or the Buildings and other improvements on the Land are non-conforming buildings as that term is defined in the Municipal Government Act (Alberta) ...current use of the Land and Buildings and the location of the Buildings and other improvements on the Land comply with any restrictive covenant..."

 Knowing in advance that there may be an issue with compliance or non-confirmation on your real property report will save time, money and stress, by dealing with the issues in advance.
 Depending on the nature of the deficiency.
 A request to the municipality for a certificate may lead to a requirement for substantial alterations, relocation or destruction of certain structures.